-A board embedded into smart garment sportswear communicates an athlete's health parameters to a mobile app and an Android watch.
+A PCB embedded into smart garments would send athletes’ health parameters to an Android mobile app and smartwatch.

 Softeq developed a smart apparel solution that works with sensors embedded on the inner side of clothes, including tank tops, gym shirts, pants or underwear.
 The system consists of a heart rate measuring device, sensor-rich sports garments, and Android-powered watch and mobile app that exchanges data with sensors over BLE.